Indonesia military says missing submarine sank with dozens aboard

 Navy officials displayed several items including a piece of its torpedo system and a bottle of grease used to lubricate a submarine’s periscope.

 They also found a prayer mat commonly used by Muslims.
-Indonesia is the world's most populous Islamic nation.
+Indonesia is the world’s most populous Muslim-majority nation.

 “We don’t know about the victims’ condition because we haven’t found any of them.
 So we can’t speculate,” he said in response to questions about the possibility of survivors.